stephenbeckr/randomized-algorithm-class/Demos/README.md

 - Demo 18: CountMin sketch to efficiently find frequencies of data names (data from Soc Security administration)
 - Demo 19: AMS sketch vs Count sketch (median vs mean postprocessing)
 - Demo 20: Core sets for Kmeans using Kmeans++ as coarse approximation

+At some point I thought I had a distinction between "vignettes" and "demos" but I think that is gone now, and I've tried to rename them all to "demo"